Who I Am

 My work with communities there made me realize that while I knew the science behind air pollution, to be a better public servant I needed to know about the public health outcomes.
 After receiving my Master’s Degree at the Harvard School of Public Health, I had the opportunity to stay in Boston and pursue a PhD.
 However, I knew my future needed to focus on helping people back home in San Antonio.

-All my education and professional experience prepared me well for service to District 7.
+All my education and professional experience prepared me well to serve District 7.
 From teaching high school youth in after-school programs to starting my own Environmental Health firm, my work has focused on improving quality of life for the community.